jesusfbes/Besaml/README.md

-# besML
-Barely Efficient and Simple Machine Learning (besML)
+# BESML: Barely Efficient and Simple Machine Learning

 A personal Machine Learning MATLAB toolbox.
 Algorithms implemented in a simple and readable way.